Camera dolly

 A camera dolly is a wheeled cart or similar device used in filmmaking and television production to create smooth horizontal camera movements.
-The camera is mounted to the dolly, and the camera operator and focus puller or camera assistant usually ride on the dolly to push the dolly back and forth.
+The camera is mounted to the dolly and the camera operator and focus puller or camera assistant usually ride on the dolly to push the dolly back and forth.
 The camera dolly is generally used to produce images which involve moving the camera toward or away from a subject while a take is being recorded, a technique known as a "dolly shot".
 The dolly grip is the dedicated technician trained to operate the dolly by manually pushing it back and forth.

 Movement

 The camera dolly may be used as a shooting platform on any surface but is often raised onto a track, to create smooth movement on a horizontal axis known as a tracking shot.
 Additionally, most professional film studio dollies have a hydraulic jib arm that raises or lowers the camera on the vertical axis.
 When a dolly grip operates a dolly on perpendicular axes simultaneously, it's known as a compound move.

-Dolly moves may also be executed without track, giving more freedom on the horizontal plane and, with it, a higher degree of difficulty.
+Dolly moves may also be executed without track, giving more freedom on the horizontal plane and with it, a higher degree of difficulty.
 These are called dancefloor moves and may either be done on the existing surface (if smooth enough) or on an overlay designed for dolly movement.
 The ground overlay usually consists of thick plywood as a bottom layer and masonite on top.

 Camera dollies have several steering mechanisms available to the dolly grip.
 The typical mode is rear-wheel steering, where the front wheels remain fixed, while the wheels closest to the operating handle are used to turn.
 A second mode, round steering, causes the front wheels to turn in the opposite direction from the rear wheels.
-This mode allows the dolly to move in smooth circles and is frequently used when the dolly is on a curved track.
+This mode allows the dolly to move in smooth circles and is frequently used when the dolly is on curved track.
 A third mode, called crab steering, is when the front wheels steer in the same direction as the rear wheels.
 This allows the dolly to move in a direction diagonal to the front end of the dolly.